quantum-tinkerer/pymablock/paper/introduction.md

 **Pymablock offers the same solution as traditional methods.**
-Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation, Pymablock solves Sylvester's equation and imposes unitarity at every order.
+Similar to Lowdin perturbation theory or the Schrieffer–Wolff transformation, Pymablock solves Sylvester's equation and ensures that the transformation
+$U$ is unitary order by order.
 However, differently from other approaches, Pymablock uses efficient algorithms by choosing an appropriate parametrization of the series of the unitary transformation.